Clay-foundation/model/docs/clay-v0/model_finetuning.md

-Fine-tuning refers to a process in machine learning where a pre-trained model is further trained on a specific dataset to adapt its parameters to a downstream task characterized by a relevent domain.
+Fine-tuning refers to a process in machine learning where a pre-trained model is further trained on a specific dataset to adapt its parameters to a downstream task characterized by a relevant domain.
 It's distinct from training a model from scratch using the downstream task dataset exclusively.

 Related to finetuning in the field of training Foundation models is linear